 According to the mythology from the local villagers, the word Sangeh is derived from the root "Sang" that means a determiner for person and "Ngeh" mean seeing or observing.
-It is said that the nutmeg trees growing in the forest were originated from Mount Agung that performed a journey to Tama Ayun.
+It is said that the Pala trees growing in the forest were originated from Mount Agung that performed a journey to Taman Ayun Temple.
 They would be going to festoon the garden belonged to Mengwi Kingdom.
 Their journey was carried out in the evening to avoid from being observed.
-Unfortunately, people saw the nutmeg trees walking in a procession.
+Unfortunately, people saw the Pala trees walking in a procession.
 They suddenly stopped.
 Spot where they stopped was named Sangeh that means one who sees.
 If you visit the island of Bali, it would be nice to visit this Sangeh Monkey Forest to see the beauty of this tropical forest and Pala Trees that are hundreds of years old, and also see tame monkeys roaming around the forests and temples here.